 Utilitarianism is not unfair

 This is the sixth of a series of articles defending a compatibilist interpretation of utilitarianism, which can be reconciled with all major moral theories.
-In the last article, I explain why some types of suffering deserve more attention than others.
-Follow me on social media and subscribe to my newsletter in order to be notified about the next articles in the series.
+In the previous article, I explain why some types of suffering deserve more attention than others.

 Utilitarianism is the moral philosophy that promotes the greatest happiness for the greatest number.
 One of the objections critics raise against it, however, is that it justifies unfairness.
 Fairness or justice can be interpreted in a couple of different ways.
 One type of unfair situation is one in which a person is treated in a way they don’t deserve, while other people in similar situations receive privileged treatment.
 This is best illustrated by the Sheriff Scenario, by H. J. McCloskey.

 Suppose that a sheriff were faced with the choice either of framing a Negro for a rape that had aroused hostility to the Negroes (a particular Negro generally being believed to be guilty but whom the sheriff knows not to be guilty) — and thus preventing serious anti-Negro riots which would probably lead to some loss of life and increased hatred of each other by whites and Negroes — or of hunting for the guilty person and thereby allowing the anti-Negro riots to occur, while doing the best he can to combat them.
 In such a case the sheriff, if he were an extreme utilitarian, would appear to be committed to framing the Negro.